Source: www.ancientart.as.ua.edu

 The riders and warriors of antiquity were now able to get their horses to perform leaps and twists off the ground for military advantage.
 With this style of bit the riders were able to get the horses to be light in the hand and to be guided with one hand.
 Or even by the rider’s teeth as the next image shows.

-This image shows the rider controlling the horse with only the reins.
-If they are held in the rider’s mouth it meant that the horse had to be both collected and responsive.
+This image shows the rider controlling the horse with only the reins and held in the rider’s mouth.
+This signifies a high level of training, since it meant that the horse had to be both collected and responsive.

 However, the curb bit also meant that the horse’s head could be pulled into its chest.
 Examples are shown in the next sculpture.

-As has been mentioned, hard hands, severe bits and artificial aids are all ways that a rider or trainer can use to place the horse’s head in the desired position.
+As has been mentioned, hard hands, severe bits and artificial aids are all ways that a rider or trainer can use to force the horse’s head in the desired position.

-As can be seen in the above image, the use of side reins for this purpose started over two thousand years ago.
-Some collection of the horse was obtained by the use of short reins, with straight metal bars or snaffle type bits.
+As can be seen in the above images, the use of side reins for this purpose started over two thousand years ago.
+In addition, some collection of the horse was obtained by the use of short reins, with straight metal bars or snaffle type bits.

 An Iron Age bit is shown next.
 This period lasted roughly from 1,200 to 600 BCE.

 Extensive mouth control was essential on the battlefield.
-Consequently, riders and trainers accepted the new development of very severe bits to obtain maximum submission.
+Consequently, riders and trainers encouraged the development of very severe bits to obtain maximum submission.
 The bits had three key features: long shanks, curb chains, and ports.
 Often the bridle also included an element to apply pressure on the nose.
+An example follows.

 However, it is important to note that Xenophon was also an advocate for the use of two bits, one more severe than the other.
-He indicated that a less severe bit could be used.
 The following quote is taken from Xenophon “On the Art of Horsemanship”, Chapter 10, which was written about 355 BCE:

 “To begin with, you should possess two bits at least.
 One of these should be smooth and have the discs of a good size; the other should have the discs heavy and low, and the teeth sharp, so that when the horse seizes it he may drop it because he objects to its roughness, and when he is bitted with the smooth one instead, may welcome its smoothness and may do on the smooth bit what he has been trained to do with the aid of the rough one”